sgorgun/uml-design-basics/README.md

 long i = SimpleStaticClass3.GetLongInteger(); // ?
 ```

-* Is it possible to invoke a private static method from an other static method of a class?
+* Is it possible to invoke a private static method from another static method of a class?

 ```cs
 public static long GetLongInteger()